-The definition of Conservation Areas Network used for this standard differs from the definition included in Forest Stewardship Council Standard of Canada.
+The definition of Conservation Areas Network\ used for this standard differs from the definition included in Forest Stewardship Council Standard of Canada.
 For this standard, the IGI definition was retained, which does not include the concept of Area of ecological influence.

-A Conservation Areas Network that achieves objectives associated with maintenance or restoration of natural systems, while considering contributions to regional, provincial, national and international conservation and protected area targets, covering a minimum of 10% of the area of either the Management Unit or the entire group of Management Units is established.
-This network considers:
+- 6.5.1 A Conservation Areas Network\ that achieves objectives associated with maintenance or restoration of natural systems, while considering contributions to regional, provincial, national and international conservation\ and protected area\ targets, is established, using best available information\.
+This network can include: - 1.
+Representative sample areas\ of native ecosystems\; - 2.
+Conservation zones\ - 3.
+Protected areas\ - 4.
+Connectivity\ areas - 5.
+Retention system of unmanaged and ageing forests;, - 6.
+Areas of High Conservation Value\ from categories 1, 3 and 4 (Principle 9); - 7.
+Areas restored to natural conditions\; - Other elements of habitats\ and protection areas\ defined and mapped in Criteria 3.5, 6.4, 6.6 and 6.7.

-- 1. Retention system of unmanaged and ageing areas, - 2.
-Areas of High Conservation Value from categories 1, 3 and 4 (Principle 9), - 3.
-Other elements of habitats and protection areas defined and mapped in Criteria 3.5, 6.4, 6.6 and 6.7 (Adapt 6.5.1, 6.5.2, 6.5.3, & 6.5.5)
+The Conservation Area Network\ can also include previous contributions of The Organization\ towards the establishment of formal protected areas\ or other legally binding protection initiatives on lands that were formerly within the Management Unit\.
+Evidence is provided to validate any such claim.

-The intent behind the wording "considering contribution" means that The Organization is aware of potential opportunities offered by government agencies and NGOs to receive support, funding and official recognition for the Conservation Area Network.
+The intent behind the wording "considering contribution" means that The Organization\ is aware of potential opportunities offered by government agencies and NGOs to receive support, funding and official recognition for the Conservation Area Network\.
+There is no expectation that owners of private lands will cede ownership of any portion or their property to create protected areas\ or to enter into any specific agreement for voluntary conservation initiatives.